Puppy Wellness Care:

 Carefully scoop all of your puppy's poop from your yard as soon as he goes to avoid a long-term parasite contamination of your yard.
 And, of course, make sure that any other pets in your home are up to date on their wellness care!

 Exams: Comprehensive veterinary exams are the foundation of good health.
 Your puppy's first exam should take place as soon as possible after adoption.
-If possible, schedule a stop by AMC on your way home from the adoption center (or breeder).
+If possible, schedule an appointment at AMC on your way home from the adoption center (or breeder).
 Your puppy should have exams every three weeks until he has completed his puppy wellness series at 18 weeks of age (or older). * Up to four exams may be needed if your puppy is very young at adoption or if he receives non-core vaccines such as Leptospirosis or Lyme which are given at older ages.

 Fleas & Ticks: Fleas and ticks are a year-round problem in Morgantown.
 In addition to being gross and irritating, they also spread serious diseases (Rocky Mountain Spotted Fever, Lyme Disease, Ehrlichiosis, etc.) as well as intestinal parasites (Tapeworm, etc).
 Never use over-the-counter flea and tick products as they can be extremely poisonous as well as ineffective.
 Monthly flea & tick protection should begin at 8 weeks of age.

 Heartworm Preventative: Every dog should be on monthly heartworm preventative (HWP) to protect against heartworms (yes, these are deadly worms that infect the heart!) as well as intestinal parasites.
 Monthly HWP should begin between 8 & 12 weeks of age.